ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-radio-advanced-configuration-and-technical-information.rst

 -  Set ``MAVLINK`` to 2.
 This turns on special checking for the ``RC_OVERRIDE`` packets used in joystick control, to allow those packets to always be sent first.
-If you are using mavlink (you probably are) there are no downsides for choosing this setting.
+If you are using MAVLink (you probably are) there are no downsides for choosing this setting.
 -  Change ``MAX_WINDOW`` from the default of 131 to 33.
 This will ensure
    that the GCS can send a packet to the vehicle at least once every 33